crime prevention through deterrence

 The implementation of broken windows policing has significant implications for community relations, particularly concerning trust and perceptions of safety.

-See also 20 Pros and Cons of Rid-X
+See also 20 Pros and Cons of Cinahl Database

 As the strategy prioritizes minor offenses, it can inadvertently strain the relationship between law enforcement and the communities they serve, leading to a decrease in trust and cooperation.